o1key/project-ideas1/javascript/03-Ecommerce/README.md

 14. if id === parseRequestUrl().id? redirect to '/cart'
 15. else rerender(CartScreen);

-## 19. Connect To MongoDB And Create Admin User
+## XIX.
+Connect To MongoDB And Create Admin User

 1. npm i mongoose
 2. connect to mongodb